 How to get there: hiking excursions usually include transfers from your accommodation.
 If you’d like to venture out on your own, please check my advice and recommendations in my Punta Cana hiking guide

 Cost: hiking on your own in Punta Cana is free.
-For a guided hiking excursion, you can plan with around 60 USD per person.
+For a guided hiking excursion, you can plan with around 60 USD per person (check out the current hiking offer here*).

 Why it is one of the best things to do in Punta Cana: nature in the Dominican Republic is unique and very diverse.
 Furthermore, you can enjoy Punta Cana away from all the crowds and will have a little workout too.